JovarkOS/docs/README.md

  Your system will be fast, tailored to students and teens.
 That means:
  - The most compatible office software will come preinstalled for you students that don't have MS Office, or don't like Google Docs.
- - Your system will have a selection of curated software titles designed, tested, and *reccomended* for students around the globe.
+ - Your system will have a selection of curated software titles designed, tested, and *recommended* for students around the globe.
 Cool, huh?
     - *Some of these applications can be installed by our customizable [convenience scripts](dir_install.md).*
  - Gamers will be right at home.
 JovarkOS is essentially made up of the same software found on the upcoming [Steam Deck from Valve](https://store.steampowered.com/steamdeck).
 We strive to bring you the ultimate gaming experience without hassle. *#SteamProtonLife*
  - Provide a system easy enough for **beginners** to use, but also customizable for advanced **powerusers** to do their work.